shnurkovoleksandr-hash/quantapilot/docs/00_overview.md

 - **Telegram** – for notifications and interactions with operators.
 - **PostgreSQL** – to store run history, metrics, budgets and logs.
 - **OpenAI (or other AI providers)** – to supply the models behind each agent.
 Model versions and seeds are fixed for reproducibility【876102779380499†L37-L40】.
+- **SOPS/age** – for secure secrets management with encryption and dual-secret rotation.

 Internally, the factory is implemented as a PNPM monorepo with packages for the core contracts, diagnostics and CLI.
 The orchestrator is composed of n8n flows (see [`10_architecture.md`](10_architecture.md)) that call out to agents and manage retries and budgets.